Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 **What's new for**:

 * **Axway Central CLI** (version 1.21.0):
-    * Group API Services in Assets
+    * Group API services in Assets
     * Delete Resources using a name scope parameter
 * **Amplify Central WebUI**:
     * Delete Resources using a name scope parameter Environments list page